 Rental car agencies offer all types of seats, however rear facing seats for small children are very hard to come by and you may be given a high back booster seat instead.

 If traveling with a baby I recommend you consider bringing your own seat.

 Using taxi and Uber in Italy with kids in tow

 Short local journeys can be done by taxi or uber.

-Please stay advised than on Uber car seats are compulsory (and usually not provided) while on taxis car seats are not a legal requirement.
+Car seats are compulsory (and usually not provided) on Uber cars while on taxis car seats are not a legal requirement.

 Getting around Italy by train with kids in tow

 Train is an excellent mean of transport in Italy and families have some advantages such as discounts and special seating on some trains (Italo).

 The biggest Italian cities are connected by high speed trains: these trains require booking and you get assigned seats.